 3. Choose a clinic by proximity

-An easy condition for choosing a clinic is simply by their location.
-Sure, it may be worth it to drive a small distance to have a study performed, especially if the clinic has top notch facilities and staff, but sometimes the convenience of having one close to your home or work is the best option.
+An easy condition for choosing a clinic is simply by its location.
+Sure, it may be worth it to drive a small distance to have a study performed, especially if the clinic has top-notch facilities and staff, but sometimes the convenience of having one close to your home or work is the best option.
 If you're having a study performed during the midweek and need to be to work in the morning, it may be in your best interest to choose one as close to your work as possible to avoid being late.

 4. Trained Staff